 In February, 1932, during the lowest ebb of the Great Depression, the new Pasadena Civic Auditorium was dedicated “to the citizens of Pasadena, whose efforts and sacrifices have made the erection of this beautiful and useful building possible.”
 In the decades since its dedication, the Civic has hosted millions of patrons from several generations of Southern Californians.

 1930s and 40s

 The Civic has been the center of Pasadena’s Cultural life by hosting thousands of community events such as Rose Queen Ceremonies, graduations, benefit concerts, speeches by famous personalities, and countless programs for children.
 The live radio broadcasts of the big band dances from the Civic in the 1940s helped to spread the fame of Pasadena across the United States.

-With the construction of the Pasadena Center in the 1970s, the Civic became part of a full service convention center complex that includes a Conference building, Exhibition building, and with an adjacent hotel and parking garage.
+With the construction of the Pasadena Center around the Civic Auditirum in the 1970s, the Civic became part of a full service convention center complex that includes a Conference building, Exhibition building, and with an adjacent hotel and parking garage.

 As a home for ballet, symphony, popular music, musical comedy and television programs, the Civic is known for hosting a wide variety of special events.
 Among the many great orchestras of the world, the Civic has hosted the New York Philharmonic, the London Philharmonic, the Los Angeles Philharmonic, the Pasadena Symphony, and is home to MUSE/IQUE, a counter-conventional orchestra.
 The Civic has hosted the dance program for the 1984 Olympic Arts Festival as well as repeating engagements of the American Ballet theatre, Dance Theatre of Harlem, and the San Francisco Ballet.